gtuck/web3400-Course-Docs/assignments/02/description.md

       background-color: lightyellow;
   }
   ```
-- **Integration with HTML Project**: Style the HTML5 semantic tags in the HTML document from session 4.

 ## Styling Tables and Forms
 - **Objective**: Learn how to style tables and forms for better presentation.